-Have you considered purchasing your first set of hearing aids, or are you thinking of upgrading your current hearing device?
-Hearing experts recommend replacing your hearing aids every four to five years, but it can be tricky to know when it is the right time for you.
+Are you considering purchasing your first set of hearing aids?
+Maybe upgrading your current hearing device is something you are thinking about.
+Experts recommend replacing your hearing aids every three to five years.
+But, it can be tricky to know when it’s the right time for you.

-Hearing aids are an investment, and it’s not an insignificant financial decision to purchase a new set.
+Hearing instruments are an investment.
+It’s not an insignificant financial decision to purchase a new set.
 Here are some of our top tips on when to bite the bullet.

 You’re finding it hard to keep up with conversations

-If you’ve been wearing hearing aids for a while, but have been having trouble hearing, it may be time for replacements.
-Hearing gradually evolves over time, and if in a couple of years, you haven’t had a hearing test, your listening could have gotten worse without you knowing.
-At the time you bought your current device, your hearing aids were programmed to suit your hearing requirements back then but if your listening needs have changed, your hearing aids might not be able to keep up.
+If you’ve been wearing instruments for a while but are having trouble hearing, it may be time for new aids.
+Hearing gradually changes over time.
+If you haven’t had a hearing test in a couple of years, your listening could have become worse without you knowing.
+When you bought your current devices your technology was programmed to suit your hearing needs.
+But if your listening needs have changed, your hearing aids might not be able to keep up.

-One of the first indications that you may not be well served by your hearing aids is that you are struggling to follow discussions.
-As your hearing changes it’s going to be more difficult for you to understand individuals.
-At this point you should book a hearing test to reassess your hearing requirements.
+One of the first signs that you may not be well served by your current hearing aids is that you are struggling to follow conversations.
+As your hearing changes, it’s going to be more difficult for you to understand individuals.
+At this point, you should book a hearing test to reassess your hearing requirements.

 You’ve experienced a change in lifestyle

-While your hearing aids may have fit your lifestyle when you bought them, some changes in your everyday habits may imply that a new set of hearing aids is due.
+Maybe your hearing aids may have fit your lifestyle when you bought them.
+But now, some changes in your everyday habits may mean that a new set of hearing aids are necessary.

 Maybe you’ve taken up a new active hobby such as jogging, hiking, yoga, or even swimming.
-There are many new models which are better suited to active pursuits.
+For the active individual, there are many new models to better fit your lifestyle.
 With smaller models that fit easily in your ear canal, you can move freely without losing the capacity to hear.

 Your current hearing aid needs frequent repairs

-If your hearing aids are not frequently cleaned and serviced, these issues can get much worse.
-Wax stuck in receivers can be cleaned out and some components can be exchanged, but the performance of hearing aids will eventually decline over time.
+Frequent moisture, earwax, debris, and sweat exposure can damage hearing devices.
+Some individuals will encounter more hearing aid issues than others, depending on the environment you use them, individual ear features, and wearing habits.
+Without frequently cleaning and servicing, these issues can get much worse.
+Wax stuck in receivers can be cleaned out and some components can be exchanged, but the performance of hearing aids can eventually decline over time.

 You want to take advantage of new technology

-Manufacturers of hearing aids are continually developing their hearing aid technology.
+Manufacturers of hearing instruments are continually developing their hearing aid technology.
 For example, most now offer rechargeable hearing aids that are fantastic for users who travel frequently or are continuously on the go.